JulianEichen/springboot-league/README.md

 #### 'All Season Rule Sets' & 'Register Season'

-With 'Register Season' and admin can register the season rulesets, which are shown under 'All Season Rule Sets'.
+With 'Register Season', an admin can register the season rulesets, which are shown under 'All Season Rule Sets'.
 The admin must set one ruleset to 'active', which then defines how the outcomes of matches are processed into league points etc..

 #### 'Enroll Teams'

 ![alt text](https://github.com/JulianEichen/springboot-league/blob/main/pictures/admin_teams.png?raw=true)

 Once a team is registered by a user, the admin must set its 'enrolled' status to TRUE to have it show up under the current season standings.
-Setting the status to FALSE will not remove its related statistics from the league and simply change its visibility in the related table.
+Setting the status to FALSE will not remove its related statistics from the league, but change its visibility in the related table.
 If a season is over, the admin can reset the statistics of a team for a new one.

 #### 'All Matches' & 'Register Matches'